nchlswhttkr/mellophone/README.md

 pipenv run db-stop
 ```

 Below are some common commands you might run.
+You might also wish to consult the [pipenv docs](https://pipenv.readthedocs.io/en/latest#pipenv-usage) and the [Pipefile itself](/Pipfile).

 | Command               | Action                                                                                |
 | --------------------- | ------------------------------------------------------------------------------------- |